kupehtci/DOCUMENTATION/AWS/IAM/AWS -  IAM Roles Anywhere.md

 This service allows to avoid using long-term access keys outside AWS, increasing the security.

-The authentication to IAM Roles Anywhere is not done by User and Pass / Secret, its done by X.509 certificates that need to be from a trusted Certificate Authority (CA).
+The authentication to IAM Roles Anywhere is not done by User and Pass / Secret, its done by [[X.509 Certificates|X.509 certificates]] that need to be from a trusted Certificate Authority (CA).